UniMaaS-project-eu/ed-node/README.md

 curl http://localhost:9876/connector1/.well-known/did.json
 ```

-## 4 - Testing with other ED-Nodes
+## 4 - Testing with other `ED-Nodes`

-To demonstrate the data transfer flow between ED-Nodes, this section details how to deploy a new ED-Node (on the same machine).
-The procedure is the same as for the initial ED-Node:
+To demonstrate the data transfer flow between `ED-Nodes`, this section details how to deploy a new `ED-Node` (on the same machine).
+The procedure is the same as for the initial `ED-Node`:

-- Create the new Keycloak client asigned to the new ED-Node.
+- Create the new Keycloak client asigned to the new `ED-Node`.

 - Duplicate `.env-template` to `.env-<instanceName>`